Clustering

 Basic clustering

-The following example demonstrates how to enable clustering on a point layer and configure labels and a popup for displaying the cluster count.
+The following example demonstrates how to enable clustering and configure labels and a popup for displaying the cluster count.

 The aggregate fields used by clusters are generated once clustering is enabled on the layer.
 By default, all clustered layers have a cluster_count aggregate field.
 This can be used in the labels and the popup for each cluster.
 Other fields used in the layer's renderer may be accessible for display in the popup.
 You can learn more about how to use these in the FeatureReductionCluster.popupTemplate documentation.